Master of Arts in Liberal Studies (MALS)

 Because each MALS student follows a unique course of study, students work with academic advisors to develop a curriculum proposal that satisfies both the interdisciplinary intent of the MALS program and the Graduate School's requirements for graduation.

 Every MALS student is required to complete and submit a Coordinated Study grid before being admitted to the program.
 The Coordinated Study grid is a planning document that students use to identify the classes that will constitute their degree.
 Students may combine courses from any two or more disciplines with guidance and approval from an academic advisor.
-Review this example of a Coordinated Study grid completed by a student in the field of Hospitality Management.
+Please contact the Graduate Coordinator for any questions about the Coordinated Study grid.

 The Coordinated Study is comprised of twenty-one (21) credit hours selected by the student from two or more disciplines.
 No more than 12 credit hours may come from any single department.
 At least 12 hours of the Coordinated Study must be 7000-level courses.
 Each student completes a Coordinated Study grid before starting the program, and that grid serves as a working agreement between the student and University College.
 The Coordinated Study grid must also identify at least three alternative courses that could be taken in the event that any of the student's primary course selections are not offered during the term of the student's enrollment.